-Anderson – Pierpont Township Location: 41.726667, -80.582565 on Anderson Rd (Township Hwy 301) between Stanhope – Kelloggsville Rd (Co Hwy 33) & SR 7 (Conneaut Youngstown Rd) Remnants: none known Description: The proprietors were Civil War veteran George S. Anderson (1823 – 1889) & Mary Ann (Lintz) Anderson (1833 – 1909.
-They were both born in Pennsylvania, owned a 130 acre farm with 2 lots on the north side of the GPS coordinates, & had 3 children.
-George served in the 105th Ohio Volunteer Infantry & received a disability related discharge before becoming a farmer.
+Anderson – Pierpont Township Location: 41.726667, -80.582565 on Anderson Rd (Township Hwy 301) between Stanhope – Kelloggsville Rd (Co Hwy 33) and SR 7 (Conneaut Youngstown Rd) Remnants: none known Description: The proprietors were Civil War veteran George S. Anderson (1823 – 1889) and Mary Ann (Lintz) Anderson (1833 – 1909.
+They were both born in Pennsylvania, owned a 130-acre farm with 2 lots on the north side of the GPS coordinates, and had 3 children.
+George served in the 105th Ohio Volunteer Infantry and received a disability related discharge before becoming a farmer.
 The road was named after the family.
-George & Mary were laid to rest with relatives 3 miles northeast of the GPS coordinates in Evergreen Cemetery on Cemetery Rd in Pierpont.
+George and Mary were laid to rest with relatives 3 miles northeast of the GPS coordinates in Evergreen Cemetery on Cemetery Rd in Pierpont.
 Their son George (1858 – 1924) was a prominent physician in the county.
-Another son, Frank (1858 – 1902) purchased a farm on the south side of the GPS coordinates, & their daughter Catherine (Anderson) Pottenger (1868 – 1948) continued farming on the old homestead.
+Another son, Frank (1858 – 1902) purchased a farm on the south side of the GPS coordinates, and their daughter Catherine (Anderson) Pottenger (1868 – 1948) continued farming on the old homestead.

-Damon – Windsor Township, Ashtabula County & Huntsburg Township, Geauga County
+Damon – Windsor Township, Ashtabula County and Huntsburg Township, Geauga County

 Post Office: 1896 – 1899